Clinet/clinet/README.md

 `Clinet` stores its configuration in a file named `config.json` using the JSON data structure.
 It has a number of configurable variables and will always globally override a server's settings if it disables a feature.
+Passing the command line argument `-config test.json` will instead load the bot configuration from `test.json`.

 The following is an example configuration file:
 ```JSON